kubowania/pac-man/README.md

 # pac-man
 Vanilla javaScript Game with HTML and CSS

 A super simple walkthourgh to coding Pac-Man in vanilla JavaScript, HTML and CSS.
+View [here](https://www.youtube.com/channel/UC5DNytAJ6_FISueUfzZCVsw)

 I have kept the styling super simple for you to take and make your own.
 Please do credit me if so :).